Management and Workplace

 • Make sure candidates are not carrying excessive weight (give them a place to set down possessions or offer assistance in carrying belongings)

-(In consideration of conditions or treatments for conditions that involve dizziness, difficulty with spatial orientation, fatigue, reduced concentration, hypersensitivity to multiple stimuli, and tiring easily…)
+(In consideration of dizziness, difficulty with spatial orientation, fatigue, reduced concentration, hypersensitivity to multiple stimuli)

 • Consult with HR and organizational psychologists about the number of events a candidate can handle and still maintain mental acuity, motivation, concentration, and a good mood, without getting overly tired.
 Four to five events may be optimal (e.g., panel interview and formal presentation)

-• To cut down on the number of meetings, consider group meetings for peers, save one-on-one meetings for deans or other top level administrators
+• To cut down on the number of meetings, consider group meetings with peers.
+Save one-on-one meetings for deans or other top level administrators.

-• Consider thematic informal meetings which the candidate will be aware of in advance (e.g, meetings about research, teaching, service, meetings to get familiar with masters students).
+• Consider thematic informal meetings which the candidate will be aware of in advance (e.g, meetings about research, teaching, or service).
 Themes help candidates focus and alleviate some anxiety caused by the unknown.

 • Make sitting during the presentation a norm, not an exception or accommodation.

-(In consideration of conditions and medications that involve digestive difficulties and necessitate dietary needs/dietary schedules…)
+(In consideration of digestive difficulties and dietary needs)

-• Let people eat in peace during the interview, allow people to use the meal as downtime (resist the urge to use meal time to learn more about the candidate)
+• Let candidates eat in peace during the interview, allow them to use the meal as downtime (resist the urge to use meal time to learn more about the candidate)

 return to top